 In some cases, teachers who are awaiting disciplinary charges are removed from their schools.
-Teachers can be reassigned to a DOE administrative office, given an administrative assignment within their school or in rare cases (i.e. sexual or financial misconduct) suspended with pay until the investigation is completed or the 3020-a hearing is finished.
+Teachers can be reassigned to a DOE administrative office, given an administrative assignment within their school or in rare cases (i.e. sexual or financial misconduct) suspended without pay until the investigation is completed or the 3020-a hearing is finished.
 Unless there are unusual circumstances, allegations being investigated by principals will not result in a teacher being removed from their school.
 For those allegations not being investigated by principals, the Office of Special Investigations (OSI) will conduct the investigation.
 OSI must make every effort to complete investigations within 60 days.
 If a teacher is being investigated by the Office of the Special Commissioner of Investigations (SCI), the DOE is required to notify the teacher.

 Further, teachers must be formally charged under section 3020-a within 60 days from being reassigned for misconduct if the investigation is being conducted by OSI.
 If you are being investigated by SCI for either financial or sexual misconduct, you must be formally charged within 15 days of the report being issued.
 If teachers are returned to their school, the DOE may still bring disciplinary charges.
 If teachers have not been charged within the requisite time frame and have not been returned to their school, they should speak to their chapter leader and district representative who can help them file a grievance.